 - 1 tablespoon olive oil, or as needed

-- Bake in preheated oven until cooked through and tails curl up, 8 to 10 minutes.
+- Bake in the preheated oven until hot and melted, 30 to 45 minutes.